open-contracting/standard-maintenance-scripts/README.md

 The next tasks make no changes, but may require the user to perform an action depending on the output.

+Lists repositories with number of issues, PRs, branches, milestones and whether wiki, pages, issues, projects are enabled:

+    bundle exec rake repos:status [ORG=open-contracting]

 Lists repositories with missing or unexpected Travis configuration:

     bundle exec rake repos:travis

-Lists repositories with many unexpected, old branches (so that merged branches without new commits may be deleted):
+Lists repositories with unexpected, old branches (so that merged branches without new commits may be deleted):

     bundle exec rake repos:branches [EXCLUDE=branch1,branch2]

-Lists repositories with number of issues, PRs, branches, milestones and whether wiki, pages, issues, projects are enabled:

-    bundle exec rake repos:status [ORG=open-contracting]

 Lists extension repositories with missing template content: